INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 	`int` -> `Integer`
 	`long` -> `Long`
 	...

+> [!caution]
-**ALWAYS USE PRIMITIVES WHEN ITS POSSIBLE**, as it is way more performant
+> **ALWAYS USE PRIMITIVES WHEN ITS POSSIBLE**, as it is way more performant than their Wrapper counterpart.
-	*Main exception to this rule will be for collections, as they require usage of Wrappers*
+> Main exception to this rule will be for collections, as they require usage of Wrappers.
+>
 > This separation is actually the biggest design flow of Java.
 It should be the JVM's job to decide if an `Integer` or an `int` should be used depending on the context, not the developer's.
 This forces Java to do boxing operations, which destroys performance.
-> 	 Kotlin fixed this issue
+> (Kotlin fixed this issue)

 Boxing:
 ```java